-6.20 (a), 6.21 (b) These papers will contain questions based on Sections I and II of the Botany II course as set out on pages 258-9.
+6.20 (a), 6.21 (b) These papers will contain questions based on Sections I and II of the Botany II course.

-6.22 (c) Theory and practice of specialised aspects of Botany, including, in particular, those in the fields of Plant Physiology, Plant Pathology, Microscopy, Laboratory Culture of Plants.
+6.22 (c) Theory and practice of specialised aspects of Botany; including in particular those in the fields of Plant Physiology, Plant Pathology, Plant Microtechnique, Plant Cytology and Plant Ecology.